SynBioDex/pySBOL2/docs/getting_started.rst

 .. end

-Although properties such as ``types`` and ``roles`` behave like Python lists in some ways, beware that list operations like ``append`` and ``extend`` do not work directly on these kind of attributes, due to the nature of the C++ bindings.
+Although properties such as ``types`` and ``roles`` behave like Python lists in some ways, beware that list operations like ``append`` and ``extend`` do not work directly on these kind of attributes, due to the data hiding nature of the bindings.
 If you need to append values to an attribute, use the following idiom:

 .. code:: python